karuppiah7890/tigris-docs/docs/http/getting-started.md

   -X POST \
   -H 'Content-Type: application/json' \
   -d '{
-  "title": "catalog",
+  "schema":{
+    "title":"catalog",
-  "description": "A collection of products" "properties": {
+    "description":"A collection of products",
-    "id": {
+    "properties":{
+      "id":{
-      "description": "A unique identifier for the product", "type": "integer",
+        "description":"A unique identifier for the product",
-      "autoGenerate": true
+        "type":"integer",
+        "autoGenerate":true
       },
-    "name": {
+      "name":{
-      "description": "Name of the product",
+        "description":"Name of the product",
-      "type": "string",
-      "maxLength": 128
+        "type":"string",
+        "maxLength":128
       },
-    "price": {
+      "price":{
-      "description": "Price of the product",
+        "description":"Price of the product",
-      "type": "number"
+        "type":"number"
       },
-    "brand": {
+      "brand":{
-      "description": "The brand of the product",
+        "description":"The brand of the product",
-      "type": "string"
+        "type":"string"
       },
-    "labels": {
+      "labels":{
-      "description": "Labeling of the product",
+        "description":"Labeling of the product",
-      "type": "string"
+        "type":"string"
       },
-    "popularity": {
+      "popularity":{
-      "description": "Popularity score of the product",
+        "description":"Popularity score of the product",
-      "type": "integer"
+        "type":"integer"
       }
     },
-  "primary_key": [
+    "primary_key":[
       "id"
     ]
+  }
 }'
 ```